aurreum/docs/version/3.0.44811/_sources/vmware/vmware.md

    (3) The display area shows the new setting.
 Click **Next**.
 The wizard goes to the next step.

-   To set a batch of virtual machines with the same network, select their checkboxes and click **Batch set up network**.
+   To set up a batch of virtual machines with the same network, select their checkboxes and click **Batch set up network**.

 7. At the **Advanced** step, do the following: